ABOUT ENTRY VISAS

 SLOVAKIA - Proof of sufficient health insurance coverage and funds (generally in the amount of $50 per person per day) are required upon entry.

 TURKEY - Visa required.
-Visas can be obtained at Istanbul international airport for approximately $20.
+Effective April 10, 2014 an advance e -visa is required and "sticker type" visas can no longer be obtained on arrival at the airport in Istanbul.
+See www.evisa.gov.tr/en/ for more information and to obtain a visa.
 Visas are not required for sea cruise passengers who purchase shore excursions to Kusadasi and Istanbul.
-When entering Turkey via a land border crossing, a pre-obtained visa is recommended.
+When entering Turkey via a land border crossing, a pre-obtained e-Visa is also required.
 Contact the Embassy of the Republic of Turkey at 2525 Massachusetts Avenue, NW, Washington, D.C.
 20008, telephone: (202) 612-6700, or the Turkish consulates general in Chicago, Houston, Los Angeles, or New York.
 Information may also be found at turkey.org.